Blue Cat Audio - Software Made by Musicians for Musicians

 Channels Activation

-In addition you can choose to activate or deactivate the entire dynamics processing chain (from preamp module to the dry/wet module) for each channel.
+In addition you can choose to activate or deactivate the dynamics processing chain (from post preamp module to the dry/wet module) for each channel.
 See the little blue buttons on top of the stereo section.

 It is possible for example to apply the effect only to the mid channel, and use the side channel as a side chain source (the source that triggers the effect).
 Several presets use this technique to modify the stereo image.